BY-LAWS OF THE SCHOOL TRANSPORTATION SUPERVISORS OF NEW JERSEY, INC.

 ARTICLE III – Duties of Officers

 VICE PRESIDENT: The Vice President shall act in all cases for and as the President in the latter’s absence or incapacity, and shall perform such other duties as he may be required to do from time to time.
-The Vice President shall oversee the Financial Committee and the budget and shall present the annual budget to the Board of Directors.
-The Vice President will also be the responsible for taking of Meeting minutes in the absence of the Secretary.
+The Vice President shall oversee the Financial Committee, the budget, the annual aud it, and the NJASBO workshop.
+The Vice President will also be responsible for taking meeting minutes in the absence of the Secretary.

 SECRETARY: The Secretary shall keep a full and accurate record of the proceedings of all General Meetings of the Association and of the Board of Directors and shall sign the same.
 The Secretary will produce a dated Sign In Sheet for all Board Meetings and General Meetings.
-The Secretary shall have the secretarial records present at all General Meetings of the Association and meetings of the Board of Directors; shall keep a list of members; and shall be custodian of all property of the Association not in the charge of the Treasurer.
-In case of the Secretary’s inability to attend any meetings as mentioned above, the Secretary shall see that the records of the Association are properly sent to such meetings.
-The Secretary shall keep a record of all official correspondence of the Association.
-The Secretary shall at the expiration of their term of office transfer to their successor all books, papers, records and other property in their possession belonging to the Association.
-The Secretary will keep all Sign In Sheets and Meeting Minutes in a Ledger that will be present at each attended meeting.
+The Secretary shall keep a record and proof all official correspondence of the Association.
+The Secretary is the keeper of the by-laws and a member of the committee.
+The Secretary shall at the expiration of their term of office transfer all records belonging to the Association to their successor.
+A written Records Request can be made by any member to the Secretary who will bring the request to the Board of Directors.

+TREASURER: The Treasurer shall have custody of the corporate funds and securities and shall keep full and accurate accounts and receipts and disbursements in books (may be electronic) belonging to the organization, and shall keep the monies of the organization in a separate account to the credit of the organization.
+The treasurer shall work in conjunction with the appointed bonded accounting firm.
 He/she shall disburse the funds of the organization as may be ordered by the Board, taking proper vouchers for such disbursements, and shall render to the President and Trustees, at the regular meetings of the Board, or whenever they may require it, and account of all transactions as Treasurer and of the financial condition of the organization.
 The Treasurer will file, or cause to be filed, all financial reports required of the Association.
-This includes, but is not limited to, all State and Federal forms and reports, especially IRS form 990 and necessary 1099 forms.
+This includes but is not limited to, all State and Federal forms and reports, especially IRS form 990 and necessary 1099 forms.

 ARTICLE IV – Parliamentary Authority